 The intermediate phase of the Maya Achí Sexual Violence case is scheduled to commence Monday, April 22.
-The Attorney General’s Office has accused 10 former low-ranking military commissioners of crimes against humanity in the form of sexual violence against more than 30 Maya Achí women in Rabinal, Baja Verapaz between 1981 and 1985.
+The Attorney General’s Office has accused 10 former members of the civil defense patrols (PACs) of crimes against humanity in the form of sexual violence against more than 30 Maya Achí women in Rabinal, Baja Verapaz between 1981 and 1985.

 In the late 1970s, the Guatemalan army created civil defense patrols (PACs) as a mechanism of social control and to combat the guerrilla.
 The army appointed local military commissioners to organize and control the PACs, which became a central element of the Guatemala’s counterinsurgency strategy.
 By 1984, there were more than 900,000 members of the civil patrol system.
 The Recovery of Historical Memory Project at the Human Rights Office of the Archdiocese of Guatemala found that military commissioners and PAC members were identified as perpetrators in one out of every four massacres.

 Judge Claudette Domínguez of High Risk Court “A” will preside over the evidentiary hearings in the Maya Achí sexual violence trial.